 Parent

-Adoptive father or mother - an agreement on the transfer of the baby to be raised in a family;
+Adoptive father or mother – an agreement on the transfer of the baby to a family for upbringing;

-Spouse of the parent (adoptive parent) - pages of the passport with a mark on the registration of marriage;
+Spouse of the parent (adoptive parent) – passport pages with a mark on marriage registration;

 – marriage registration certificate

-guardian, trustee - documents from the guardianship and guardianship authorities on the establishment of guardianship or guardianship.
+Guardian, trustee – documents from the guardianship and trusteeship authorities on the establishment of guardianship or trusteeship.

-The child is under 18 years of age - baby's birth certificate;
+The child has not reached 18 years of age – baby’s birth certificate;

-– copies of 16-17 pages of the passport (data on children)
+– copies of 16-17 pages of the passport (data about children)

-Participation in the financial support of the baby (if the parents are not married, divorced or living separately, and also if the parent living with him is registered at a different address) - a statement about the participation of the second parent in providing for the baby;
+Participation in the financial support of the child (if the parents are unmarried, divorced or living separately, and also if the parent living with him is registered at a different address) – a statement on the participation of the second parent in providing for the child;

-- documents on the payment of alimony (notarized agreement, writ of execution, copies of payments, certificates from work on withholding payments);
+– documents on payment of alimony (notarized agreement, writ of execution, copies of payment slips, certificates from work confirming withholding of payments);

-– documents on cohabitation (certificate of housing authorities, local administration, court decision establishing the fact of cohabitation)
+– documents on cohabitation (certificate from housing authorities, local administration, court decision establishing the fact of cohabitation)

-Education up to 24 years in full-time education or in graduate school, residency, internship, military educational institution – certificate of the university (provided annually)
+Education up to 24 years of age on a full-time basis or in graduate school, residency, internship, military educational institution – university certificate (provided annually)

-The right of a single parent (adoptive parent, guardian, trustee) to a double deduction – a birth certificate of the child, in which one parent is indicated;
+The right of the only parent (adoptive parent, guardian, trustee) to double deduction – child’s birth certificate, which indicates one parent;

-- a death certificate of the second parent or an extract from a court decision declaring him missing;
+– death certificate of the second parent or an extract from the court decision declaring him missing;

-– confirmation of the absence of a registered marriage with a single parent;
+– confirmation of the absence of a registered marriage of the only parent;

-The right to a double deduction if one of the parents refused it in favor of the second - application of the second parent to refuse to receive the deduction;
+The right to double deduction if one of the parents abandoned it in favor of the second – application of the second parent to refuse to receive the deduction;

-Officially employed parents can use the tax deduction for children.
-This will make it possible to levy a 13% personal income tax (PIT) not from the full salary, but only from its part after deducting the established amount.
-Thus, the income received by the employee will increase.
+Officially employed parents can take advantage of the child tax deduction.
+This will make it possible to levy a 13% personal income tax (PIT) not on the full salary, but only on part of it after deducting the established amount.
+Thus, the earnings received by the employee will increase.

 Tax deductions are standard and social: